Playing and Recording

 Button Shortcut What it does Pause P Press once to pause playback or recording then once to resume.
 Play or Stop SPACE Press once to start playback then once to stop.
 Starting playback again starts from its original starting position at the cursor.
 Loop-Play SHIFT + SPACE Play the entire selection repeatedly (or the entire track if no selection) until stopped.
 Skip to Start HOME Move the cursor to start of project.
 Skip to End END Move the cursor to end of project.
 Record R Record in a new track starting from the cursor position or start of the selection.
 Append-Record SHIFT + R Record starting from the end of the selected track(s).

-There is an additional shortcut for Play/Stop and Set Cursor (SHIFT + A).
-This acts exactly like SPACE when starting playback, but when used to stop, the cursor is set to the position where playback was stopped.
-Using either SPACE or SHIFT + A will then start playback from that stop position.
+There is an additional command SHIFT + A. This acts exactly like SPACE when starting playback, but when used to stop, the cursor or start of the selection is set to the position where playback was stopped.
+Using either SPACE or SHIFT + A will then start playback from that stop position.which has the shortcut

-All shortcuts can be changed if desired in Keyboard Preferences.
+All the above shortcuts can be changed if desired in Keyboard Preferences.

 Playing at slower or faster speeds than normal